The Truth is, Setting Fitness Goals is the Key to Success

 An Example of Setting a Goal to Prep for a Figure Competition

-- Research to find the best figure prep plan
+- Research to find the best contest prep plan

 - Learn the steps to getting contest-ready